 7. We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.

-8. If you are still not satisfied, you can contact the Legal Ombudsman, PO Box 6806 Wolverhampton WV1 9WJ (or telephone number 0300 5550333 (calls are charged at local rate) or online at www.legalombudsman.org.uk about your complaint.
-Any complaint to the Legal Ombudsman must usually be made within six months (twelve months from 9 July 2015) of the date of our final written response on your complaint but for further information, you should contact the Legal Ombudsman on 0300 555 0333 or at [email protected] Note that the Legal Ombudsman service cannot be used by businesses or most other organisations unless they are below certain size limits.
+8. If you are still not satisfied, you can contact the Legal Ombudsman, PO Box 6806 Wolverhampton WV1 9WJ (or telephone number 0300 5550333 (calls are charged at local rate) or by email: [email protected] about your complaint.
+Any complaint to the Legal Ombudsman must usually be made within six months of the date of our final written response to your complaint.
+Note that the Legal Ombudsman service cannot be used by businesses or most other organisations unless they are below certain size limits.
 Further details are available from the Legal Ombudsman.
-The time limits for the Legal Ombudsman accepting a complaint are six years from the date of the act or omission; or three years from when you should have known about the complaint.
-However, the Legal Ombudsman will not accept complaints where the act or date of awareness were before 6 October 2010.
+The time limits for the Legal Ombudsman accepting a complaint are six years from the date of the act or omission; or three years from when you found out about the act or omission.
+However, the Legal Ombudsman will not accept complaints where the act or date of awareness were before 5 October 2010.